Our charitable Foundations

 One of the ways we are doing this is through our Covid-19 response forums, established after the Foundations told us that charities need urgent help with crisis review and recovery, financial management, leadership and governance, managing teams, communications and digital skills.

 In these two-hour online sessions, our colleagues team up and use their knowledge, skills and experience to help a small charity solve problems, discuss challenges and set their strategic direction.
-So far, 26 charities have been supported by over 130 colleagues, with the next series of up to 50 forums taking place in August and September.
+84 charities have been supported by over 350 colleagues so far.

 Spotlight on mental health